-Manufacturers of medical devices are the first ones to get the blame when a patient complains of suffering injury or harm from using a medical device.
+Manufacturers of any medical device are the first ones to get the blame when a patient complains of suffering injury or harm from using a medical device.
 How does this relate to the Medical Device Supply Chain?

-When filing a lawsuit for medical device liability due to defects, the lawyer only has to prove that the defect was present at the time of immediately after the medical device or tool was manufactured.
+When filing a lawsuit for medical device liability due to defects, the lawyer only has to prove that the defect was present at the time immediately after the medical device or tool was manufactured.
 Because of this manufacturers must prioritize clinical investigations of the medical devices they are producing.

 But today’s manufacturers outsource most of the inputs and parts of their final manufactured medical devices and products.